The $\omega$-categorification of Algebraic Theories: The Endomorphism Globular PRO

-Just as with ordinary PROs, before formalizing the notion of an algebra for a globular PRO we will first construct the $\textit{tautological globular PRO}$, which we shall denote by $GTaut(A)$ given a degenerate collection $a:A \rightarrow \Tone$.
-Note that in the construction that follows it is not strictly necessary that the collection $a:A \rightarrow \Tone$ be degenerate in order to define a tautological globular PRO.
+Just as with ordinary PROs, before formalizing the notion of an algebra for a globular PRO, we will first construct the $\emph{endomorphism globular PRO}$ given a degenerate collection $a:A \rightarrow \Tone$, which we shall denote by $GEnd(A)$.
+Note that in the construction that follows it is not strictly necessary that the collection $a:A \rightarrow \Tone$ be degenerate in order to define a endomorphism globular PRO.
 We however make this assumption for the purpose of defining algebras for globular PROs.
 If $a:A \rightarrow \Tone$ is not degenerate, the final result of this construction gives instead the structure of a module.